Turnabout Counseling

 Do you counsel people with High Functioning Autism/ Asperger’s Syndrome?

 Absolutely.
-As a school social worker, I counseled lots of teens with Asperger’s syndrome and still enjoy working with both teens and adults with Aspergers.
+As a school social worker, I counseled lots of teenagers with Asperger’s syndrome and still enjoy working with both teens and adults with Aspergers.
 I also counsel parents and spouses of people with Aspergers.

 If your questions about counseling and how it works are not answered here, please feel free to call me at 616-914-9874 or use the contact page on this website to submit your question via email.